Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 ## Introduction

-This is part 1 of a 2-part series about automation for upgrade preferences in App Service Environment.
-In this 2-part series, I will walk you through building demo environment, setting up manual upgrade preference option for App Service Environment and configure automation using Logic App.
-In the first scenario you will deploy simple environment, in second scenario environment will me more complex.
+This is part 1 of a 2-part series about automation for upgrade in App Service Environment v3.
+In this 2-part series, I will walk you through building a demo environment, setting up manual upgrade preference option for App Service Environment and configure automation using Logic App.
+In the first scenario you will deploy a simple environment, in the second scenario the environment will me more complex.

-**The first article** assumes deploying one Azure App Service Environment, which will be configured with a manual update preference option.
-When the update is ready, an alert will be triggered that will start your Logic App.
-Logic App will send you an email asking you to confirm the update process.
+**The first article** uses one Azure App Service Environment, which will be configured with the manual upgrade preference option.
+When an update is ready, an alert will be triggered that will start your Logic App.
+The Logic App will send you an email asking you to confirm the upgrade process.

-**The second article** assumes deploying two Azure App Service Environments in two different regions.
-First Azure App Service Environment will be for production workload, second for disaster recovery purposes.
+**The second article** uses two Azure App Service Environments in two different regions.
+The first App Service Environment will be for the production workload, and the second for disaster recovery purposes.
 The Web App will be published using Azure Front Door Standard service.
-When the update is ready, an alert will be triggered that will start your Logic App.
-The Logic App will send you an email asking you to confirm traffic redirection from the primary region to the disaster recovery region, when you accept this workflow Logic App will redirect the traffic and start the upgrade process of your production Azure App Service Environment.
-Using this approach you can avoid cold start of the applications, usually upgrade process should be invisible for your application but If you have an application that needs more time to start or you want to decide when the upgrade should start then this approach will be perfect for you.
+When an update is ready, an alert will be triggered that will start your Logic App.
+The Logic App will send you an email asking you to confirm traffic redirection from the primary region to the disaster recovery region, when you accept this workflow, Logic App will redirect the traffic and start the upgrade process of your production Azure App Service Environment.
+Using this approach you can avoid cold start of the applications.
+Usually the upgrade process should be invisible for your application but if you have an application that needs more time to start or you want to decide when the upgrade should start then this approach will be perfect for you.

->**Remember** Now you can change Upgrade preference option to Manual and decide for yourself when you want to upgrade App Service Environment.
-After the upgrade is available, you'll have 15 days to start the upgrade process.
+>**Remember** Now you can change Upgrade preference option to Manual and decide for yourself when you want to upgrade App Service Environment v3.
+After an update is available, you'll have 15 days to start the upgrade process.
 If you don't start the upgrade within the 15 days, the upgrade will be processed with the remaining automatic upgrades in the region.
-More information about upgrade preference for App Service Environments you can find on this site [upgrade preference for App Service Environments](https://docs.microsoft.com/azure/app-service/environment/how-to-upgrade-preference?pivots=experience-azp)
+You can find more information about upgrade preference for App Service Environments v3 on this site [upgrade preference for App Service Environments](https://docs.microsoft.com/azure/app-service/environment/how-to-upgrade-preference?pivots=experience-azp)

 **Requirements:**